federicomariamassari/udacity-dand/projects/p3/dand-p3-wrangle-openstreetmap.md

 via primo maggio -> Via Primo Maggio
 ```
 ### Postal codes
-Admissible postal codes had to be five digits long, and have format _20xxx_ (_2_: Region Code for Lombardy; _0_: County Code for the Metropolitan City of Milan and the Province of Monza and Brianza).
+Admissible postal codes are five digits long, and have format _20xxx_ (_2_: Region Code for Lombardy; _0_: County Code for the Metropolitan City of Milan and the Province of Monza and Brianza).

 __Unusual code length.__ A few codes were either four (e.g., _2013_) or six (e.g., _200149_) digits long.
 I padded the former with trailing zeros (e.g., _20130_) and stripped the latter of the redundant digits (e.g., _20149_):
 ```python